w3f/polkadot-wiki/docs/learn/archive/thousand-validators.md

 ## How to Apply

 **Entrance to the Polkadot program requires a rank of 100 or higher in the Kusama program.**
 Attaining a rank of 100 usually takes around two months.
-The leaderboard is available [here](https://thousand-validators.kusama.network/#/leaderboard).
 In order to apply to the Polkadot 1KV programme, set up your Polkadot node to adhere to the [requirements](#requirements) below and fill in the [application form](https://forms.gle/LTCze7fJvqQinPqx6).
 You will hear back from the team shortly.

 :::info 1KV on Kusama